How to Create an Automation

 Once you have the activity ID, you can click on the automation’s kebab menu (three vertical dots) and click the Run automation button.
 Paste the activity ID in the input and press Run automation.

-Note: A manual run still requires an activity that emits an event that triggers the automation.
+Note: A manual run of an event-based automation still requires an activity that emits an event that triggers the automation.
 Check out Activity and Event Mapping to find out what type of activity you need to provide.

 The run log is in the run overview.
 Click the kebab menu again and click on View runs.